trevorwang/openai_dart/README.md

 ## Features

 APIs have been supported by this library.
+Update to support latest models.
+Now you can use the API to create speech and generate images with Dall-E 3.

 - [x] Chat
 - [x] Images
 - [x] Audio
+  - [x] TTS
+  - [X] STT
 - [x] Models
 - [ ] Edits
 - [ ] Completions